imranfadhil/quick_pp/README.md

 > quick_pp app

 You can then access the Swagger UI at http://localhost:8888/docs and qpp_assistant at http://localhost:8888/qpp_assistant.
+You can enter any username and password to login the qpp_assistant.

 To use the mcp tools, you would need to first add the following SSE URLS through the interface;
 http://localhost:8888/mcp - quick_pp tools.